-For the first time since the federal government has been keeping such statistics, natural gas in April had the same size slice of the national power generation pie as did coal, the U.S. Energy Information Administration (EIA) said last Wednesday.
+For the first time since the federal government has been keeping such statistics, natural gas had the same share of the national power generation pie as coal in April, the U.S. Energy Information Administration (EIA) said Wednesday.

-Natural gas use for power generation increased in all regions of the country, according to EIA's Monthly Electricity report, while the use of coal declined across the board.
+EIA's Monthly Electricity report said natural gas use for power generation increased in all regions of the country while coal's use declined across the board.
 Both statistics are in comparison to totals for the two fuels region-by-region in 2011.
-When the statistics were first compiled coal represented more than 45% of power generated nationally and natural gas took a little more than an 18% share.
+When the statistics were first compiled, coal represented more than 45% of power generated nationally and natural gas took a little more than an 18% share.

 In general, mild temperatures produced a decline in overall power generation in April compared with the same month a year ago, and there was a wide gap between the cost of natural gas and coal on a megawatt-hour (MWh) basis.
 The EIA report, however, said the rise in gas use and decline in coal was not only because of price.